 He has shown the ability to raise his game to the level he is playing at.
 Becoming a full-time international after barely 30 senior appearances doesn’t happen without being strong-willed and determined.
 He has taken every career step without looking overawed at his surroundings, indicating a steeliness to his personality.

 Being selected for the EURO 2020 squad already shows how much his coaches and teammates believe in his ability.
-His senior from the Sporting academy, Cristiano Ronaldo, is the personification of driven mentality and Nuno Mendes has shown a similar proclivity towards constantly improving his game.
-If he keeps this up throughout his career, then the sky is the limit for him.
+His senior from the Sporting academy, Cristiano Ronaldo, is the personification of a driven mentality and Nuno Mendes has shown a similar proclivity towards constantly improving his game.

-While Mendes has barely played one full season of senior professional football, the ability he has shown makes it highly unlikely that he remains a Sporting Lisbon player much longer.
-Elite clubs like Manchester City and Real Madrid have already registered a concrete interest in him.
-Although he signed a new contract at Sporting in December, if he continues his rapid ascent with a strong EURO 2020, the clamour and buzz around him might become too much for him and his club to ignore.
+While Mendes has barely played one full season of senior professional football, the ability he has shown made it highly unlikely that he remained a Sporting Lisbon player much longer.
+Elite clubs like Manchester City and Real Madrid had already registered a concrete interest in him.
+Although he signed a new contract at Sporting in December, his irresistible physical gifts and boundless ceiling has ensured that PSG made a move to sign him.